duktig-solutions/Duktig-microservice-php/docs/_original/getting-started.md

 Please read the [Coding standards](coding-standards.md) document before continue to develop.
 It is **Important** to keep development rules and standards in this project.

-General steps to develop a new RESTFul API resource in Duktig.Microservice listed bellow:
+General steps to develop a new RESTFul API resource in Duktig PHP Framework listed bellow:

 -  Create/Configure new Route to resource
     - Create a new item in: `app/config/http-routes.php`